Trendyol/ios-architecture-decision-logs/adr/0012-use-networkManager-for-network-requests.md

 ## Decision

 Every new interactors must use NetworkManager.
+Also every new endpoints should use new networker approach

 ## Consequences